crd2go/crd2go/README.md

 Main arguments:
 - **config** is the name of a YAML file containing all tool settings.
+- **gv** is an optional parameter to explicitly select a Group and Version to be generated.
+When this argument is set, any entres from other group versions will be skipped.
+When is it not set, the assumption is that all kinds are of the same group version, or the generation fails otherwise.
 - **input** is the name of a YAML file with one or more CRDs to generate Go code from.
 - **output** is the directory where the Go types for the CRDs should be generated.